ivangfr/springboot-keycloak-openldap/README.md

 ## Shutdown

 - To stop `simple-service` application, go to the terminal where it is running and press `Ctrl+C`
-- To stop and remove docker-compose containers, network and volumes, go to a terminal and inside `springboot-keycloak-openldap` root folder, run the following command
+- To stop and remove docker compose containers, network and volumes, go to a terminal and inside `springboot-keycloak-openldap` root folder, run the following command
   ```
-  docker-compose down -v
+  docker compose down -v
   ```

 ## Cleanup